BlueQuartzSoftware/simplnx/docs/Porting_Filters.md

 There are several classes that can be used to help the developer write parallel algorithms.

-`simplnx/Utilities/ParallelAlgorithm` and `simplnx/Utilities/ParallelTaskAlgorithm` are the two main classes depending on the situation. `AlignSections.cpp` and `CropImageGeometry.cpp` both use a task based parallelism. `RotateSampleRefFrameFilter.cpp` shows an example of using ParallelData3DAlgorithm.
+`simplnx/Utilities/ParallelAlgorithm` and `simplnx/Utilities/ParallelTaskAlgorithm` are the two main classes depending on the situation. `AlignSections.cpp` and `CropImageGeometryFilter.cpp` both use a task based parallelism. `RotateSampleRefFrameFilter.cpp` shows an example of using ParallelData3DAlgorithm.